flotob/curia/docs/current-db-schema.md

 COMMENT ON COLUMN "public"."user_communities"."visit_count" IS 'Number of times user has visited this community';

+COMMENT ON COLUMN "public"."user_communities"."role" IS 'User role in the community (member, moderator, admin, owner)';

+COMMENT ON COLUMN "public"."user_communities"."status" IS 'Membership status (active, pending, banned, left)';

+COMMENT ON COLUMN "public"."user_communities"."invited_by_user_id" IS 'User who invited this member (if applicable)';

 CREATE UNIQUE INDEX user_communities_user_community_unique ON public.user_communities USING btree (user_id, community_id);

 CREATE INDEX idx_user_communities_user_id ON public.user_communities USING btree (user_id);